Gnocchi, sausage and spinach soup is a filling comfort food soup that is a great meal for the cooler weather.

-I first made this Gnocchi, Sausage & Spinach Soup recipe as something quick to take my best friend who was sick in the hospital.
-I was originally going to make a pasta dish with most of these ingredients but adjusted it on the fly to make the ultimate ‘comfort food’ soup to take to her so she could skip the hospital food.
-I’m glad I did because it has become something that I now make.
+When I first made this, I was originally going to make a pasta dish with most of these ingredients but adjusted it on the fly to make the ultimate ‘comfort food’ soup.

-Start by melting half of the butter in a large stockpot, adding the onions and cook until softened.
-Add garlic now—not before it will brown to fast and get bitter.
+Start by melting half of the butter in a large stockpot, adding the onions, and cooking until softened.
+Add garlic now—not before it will brown too fast and get bitter.

-Now add the sausage and cook until browned.
-Once the sausage is cooked I usually either drain this on a plate with a paper towel or drain in colander.
+Add the sausage and cook until browned.
+Once the sausage is cooked I usually either drain this on a plate with a paper towel or drain it in a colander.
 I DO NOT drain out all of the oil, I leave a little bit in the bottom and add then put the spinach into the pot.

 Now add the other half of the butter.
 Wilt the spinach.
 Chop up your tomato and add to the pot.
 Add the sausage back in.